microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/readme.md

 ### Lab 5: VARIABLE SPEED ROTATE
 #### Introduction
-This lesson combines all of the previous lessons to produce a variable speed rotating LED display that is proportional to the ADC value.
+This lab combines all of the previous lab to produce a variable speed rotating LED display that is proportional to the ADC value.
 The ADC value and LED rotate speed are inversely proportional to each other.
 #### Hardware Effects
 Rotate the clockwise to see the LEDs shift faster.
 The ADC value will be printed on UART TX pin which is connected to pin RC5 through PPS.
 Connect this pin to the Virtual COM port's TX pin using a jumper wire to use the onboard serial to USB feature.
 #### Summary
-A crucial step in this lesson is to check if the ADC value is 0.
+A crucial step in this lab is to check if the ADC value is 0.
 If it does not perform the zero check, and the ADC result is zero, the LEDs will rotate at an incorrect speed.
 This is an effect of the delay value underflowing from 0 to 255.

 ![Lab 5 Program Flow](images/Lab5-program-flow.PNG)

 ### Lab 6: PULSE-WIDTH MODULATION (PWM)
 #### Introduction
-In this lesson, the PIC MCU generates a PWM signal that lights an LED with the potentiometer thereby controlling the brightness.
+In this lab, the PIC MCU generates a PWM signal that lights an LED with the potentiometer thereby controlling the brightness.
 #### Hardware Effects
 Rotating potentiometer will adjust the brightness of LED D5.
+The ADC value will be printed on UART TX pin which is connected to pin RC5 through PPS.
+Connect this pin to the Virtual COM port's TX pin using a jumper wire to use the onboard serial to USB feature.
 #### Summary
 Pulse-Width Modulation (PWM) is a scheme that provides power to a load by switching quickly between fully ON and fully OFF states.
 The PWM signal resembles a square wave where the high portion of the signal is considered the ON state and the low portion of the signal is considered the OFF state.
 The high portion, also known as the pulse width, can vary in time and is defined in steps.
 A longer, high ON time will illuminate the LED brighter.
 The frequency or period of the PWM does not change.
 The PWM period is defined as the duration of one cycle or the total amount of ON and OFF time combined.
 Another important term to take note is the PWM duty cycle which is the ratio of the pulse width to the period and is often expressed in percentage.
 A lower duty cycle corresponds to less power applied and a higher duty cycle corresponds to more power applied.
-It is recommended that the reader refer to the Capture/Compare/PWM section in the data sheet to learn about each register.
-Several devices contain PWM modules in addition to the CCP modules.
-These modules are essentially the same as the CCP without the Capture or Compare functionality.
-This lesson will briefly cover how to setup a single PWM using the PWM module.
-The PWM period is specified by the PRx register.
-Timer 2/4/6 is used to count up to the value in PWMxDC register.
-When the timer is equal to PRx, the following three events occur on the next increment cycle:
-1. TMRx is cleared
-2. The PWMx pin is set
-3. The PWM pulse width is latched from PWMxDC

 ### Lab 7: TIMERS
 #### Introduction
-This lesson will produce the same output as LESSON 3: ROTATE.
+This lab will produce the same output as Lab 3: ROTATE.
 The only difference is that this version uses Timer1 to provide the delay routine.
 #### Hardware Effects
-LEDs rotate from right to left, similar to Lesson 3.
+LEDs rotate from right to left, similar to Lab 3.
 #### Summary
 Timer1 is a counter module that uses two 8-bit paired registers (TMR1H:TMR1L) to implement a 16-bit timer/counter in the processor.
 It may be used to count instruction cycles or external events that occur at or below the instruction cycle rate. <br />
-This lesson configures Timer1 to count instruction cycles and to set a flag when it rolls over.
+This lab configures Timer1 to count instruction cycles and to set a flag when it rolls over.
 This frees up the processor to do meaningful work rather than wasting instruction cycles in a timing loop.
 Using a counter provides a convenient method of measuring time or delay loops as it allows the processor to work on other tasks rather than counting instruction cycles.

 ### Lab 8: INTERRUPTS
 #### Introduction
-This lesson discusses all about interrupts – its purpose, capabilities and how to set them up.
+This lab discusses all about interrupts – its purpose, capabilities and how to set them up.
 Most interrupts are sourced from MCU peripheral modules.
 Some I/O pins can also be configured to generate interrupts whenever a change in state is detected.
 Interrupts usually signal events that require servicing by the software’s Interrupt Service Routine (ISR).
 Once an interrupt occurs, the program counter immediately jumps to the ISR and once the Interrupt Flag is cleared, resumes what it was doing before.
 It is a rather more efficient way of watching out for events than continuously polling a bit or register.
 #### Hardware Effects
 LEDs D5, D4, D3 and D2 rotate from left to right at a constant rate of 499.712 ms.
 #### Summary